 “When groups of people – friends, family, workmates – keep in lightweight online contact, it gives us social proprioception: a group’s sense of self.
 Used correctly, social proprioception can make one’s work life less frazzled by reducing the constant stream of interruptions.
 A group that’s connected in an ambient fashion can – counterintuitively – spend less time on communication, particularly the writing and reading of endless email.”

 Perhaps the most exciting concept in the book is the discussion of “hybrid thinking,” where the combination of computer and human thinking is more powerful than either one on its own.
 That is because computers and humans think in very different ways, and by combining them, we can have the best of both worlds.

 As my colleague, Dr. Gary Woodill, suggested more than two years ago, mobile learning is making us smarter than we think.
-After all, mobile devices are computers at heart, often more powerful than the computers we used 10 years ago.
+After all, mobile devices are computers at heart, often more powerful than the computers we used ten years ago.